2nd COVID-19 vaccine gets public review ahead of US decision

 “This is coming much faster than what anybody thought,” said Dr. Jesse Goodman, of Georgetown University, former chief of the FDA’s vaccine division.
 “Something that might have otherwise taken several years — to take this new vaccine technology and test it and approve it — was compressed into within a year.”

-But he added both vaccines have only been studied in volunteers for a few months and more follow-up is needed to answer important questions about the vaccine, such as how long protection lasts.
+But he added both vaccines have only been studied in volunteers for a few months and more follow-up is needed to answer important questions, such as how long protection lasts.

 A speedy FDA ruling seems almost certain after the agency issued a positive review Tuesday confirming the Moderna shot’s safety and effectiveness.
 Either way, Moderna’s vaccine will remain experimental as the company’s two-year study of 30,000 people continues.